Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **Technical Implementation:** The script defines a custom vector field function using the **Dipole Formula**.
 To ensure cross-platform compatibility without LaTeX dependencies, it utilizes `always_redraw` to link standard `Text` objects to the position of the Gaussian surface, creating a "Heads-Up Display" (HUD) effect.

 -   **File:** `maxwells-equations-electromagnetism.py`

+### 09\.
+Gauss's Law for Electricity: The Source Principle

+A dynamic radial field simulation demonstrating that electric charges act as physical "faucets" or "sources" of flux, providing a sharp contrast to the "loop-only" nature of magnetism.

+-   **Concept:** ∇ · E = ρ / ε₀ (The Divergence of the Electric Field is proportional to the enclosed charge).

+-   **Key Visual:** Replacing static arrows with high-velocity **StreamLines**, the field physically "flows" outward from a central positive charge.
+As the Gaussian Surface (circle) moves to capture the charge, the "Net Flux" HUD transitions from **0.00** to **1.00**.
+This demonstrates that while empty space has a balanced inflow/outflow, a physical charge creates a "net" emission of field lines that never return to their source.

+-   **Technical Implementation:** To simulate a "faucet" effect, the script utilizes `StreamLines` with a $1/r^2$ falloff function.
+It avoids LaTeX crashes by using a distance-based logic gate (`np.linalg.norm`) within an `always_redraw` function to update standard `Text` mobjects in real-time.

+-   **File:** `maxwells-gausss-electric-law.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.